ouzi-dev/commit-status-updater/README.md

 | `successComment` | Default is `/hold cancel`.
 This is the message to add to the pull request when the status is `success`. |
 | `failComment` | Default is `/hold`.
 This is the message to add to the pull request when the status is `failure`, `error` or `cancelled`. |

+## Workflow permissions

+By default, if we don't add `permissions` to the workflow or the job, the action will be able to set the status commit and add comments.
+But if we set any permissions for the workflow/job, then we need to be sure we provide the correct ones for the action:

+* If we just want to set the status commit we need to be sure the job (or the whole workflow) has the permission: `statuses: write`
+* If we want to add a comment we need to be sure the job (or the whole workflow) has the permissions: `pull-requests: write`

 ## Examples

 ### Action sets push commit to pending status